InfuseAI/primehub-site/docs/design/job-submission.md

     └── group3 -> /project/group3
 ```

-The working directory is mounted as a `emptyDir` so that users can put temporary data under the folder.
+The working directory is mounted as an `emptyDir` so that users can put temporary data under the folder.

 ### Compare to Jupyter Pod